Three Blue Ducks Bronte

 The trio spent three months stripping back the former convenience store to create the edgy, graffiti-decorated interior with timber tables they built themselves.
 The cafe has blossomed from these humble beginnings to become a Sydney favourite, with sisters in Rosebery and Byron Bay.

-Newer partners Jeff Bennet (who turned his neighbouring pizza restaurant into an extension of Three Blue Ducks) and Darren Robertson (former Tetsuya's head chef) strive to make every area of their business sustainable.
+Newer partners Jeff Bennett (who turned his neighbouring pizza restaurant into an extension of Three Blue Ducks) and Darren Robertson (former Tetsuya's head chef) strive to make every area of their business sustainable.
 This can be seen in the cafe's backyard kitchen garden filled with banana trees, herbs, vegetables, beehives and chooks.
 They also try to minimise waste, using entire vegetables – from the stalks to the leaves – and secondary cuts of meat.

 For lunch the menu moves into vibrant salads, seafood dishes and curries.
 The ever-changing dinner menu is designed to share and is made up of “smalls”, “bigs” and “sweets”.

 Three Blue Ducks’ beer list is completely NSW-based using brewers such as Stone & Wood.
 The wine list is largely organic and biodynamic.